Vanitagarg-school/ML_AI_project1/README.md

 The acceptance rate by drivers who go to cheap restaurants more than 4 times a month and income is less than 50K -  45.35%.

+### Conclusion:
+#### The findings suggest that the frequency of visiting bars is a significant predictor of bar coupon acceptance, especially among those who frequent bars more than three times a month.
+Age also plays a role, with higher acceptance noted among older frequent bar-goers.
+#### Socio-demographic factors such as occupation, passenger composition, and marital status, provide insightful trends but appear less impactful compared to the frequency of visits and age.
+#### Promotional strategies might be more effective if they are targeted toward frequent, older bar-goers, potentially customized by socio-demographic profiles.